dojo/docs/developer/styleguide.rst

 This document follows the basic outline of the `Java Programming Conventions Guide <http://geosoft.no/javastyle.html>`_.

-Widget authors are expected to adhere to this style guide and also to the `Dojo Accessibility Design Requirements <developer/a11y-requirements>`_ guidelines.
+Widget authors are expected to adhere to this style guide and also to the :ref:`Dojo Accessibility Design Requirements <developer/a11y-requirements>` guidelines.

 General
 -------